 (Last Updated January 1, 2020)

-BIOS collects various personal information from you and about you, including your name, mailing address, billing address, email address, telephone number, cellphone number, credit card information, banking information, financial information, government-issued identification information; characteristics of protected classifications under California or federal law; commercial information (such as transaction information); professional or employment information; internet or other electronic network activity information such as browsing, purchasing or consumer history and other information relating to your interactions with the Website, our advertising and our BIOS Companies; geolocation data; and audio, electronic or visual information (such as calls, emails and voicemails).
+BIOS collects various personal information from you and about you, including your name, mailing address, billing address, email address, telephone number, cellphone number, credit card information, banking information, financial information, government-issued identification information; characteristics of protected classifications under California or federal law; commercial information (such as transaction information); professional or employment information; internet or other electronic network activity information such as browsing, purchasing or consumer history and other information relating to your interactions with the Site, our advertising and our BIOS Companies; geolocation data; and audio, electronic or visual information (such as calls, emails and voicemails).

-We may share your information with any of the following: the BIOS family of companies, including our affiliates and Website Service Providers; third parties who perform services on our behalf including vendors, payment processors, banks and other financial institutions; any successor or assign to all or a part of BIOS’ business (whether by merger, acquisition, corporate reorganization or other change in control); any third parties, including governmental agencies or investigatory bodies, in response to subpoena, court order or in connection with investigation of any potential fraud or crime; and any other persons we may describe to you.
-We may display information you post on our Website.
+We may share your information with any of the following: the BIOS family of companies, including our affiliates and Site Service Providers; third parties who perform services on our behalf including vendors, payment processors, banks and other financial institutions; any successor or assign to all or a part of BIOS’ business (whether by merger, acquisition, corporate reorganization or other change in control); any third parties, including governmental agencies or investigatory bodies, in response to subpoena, court order or in connection with investigation of any potential fraud or crime; and any other persons we may describe to you.
+We may display information you post on our Site.

-Our Website is meant for adults.
+Our Site is meant for adults.
 We do not knowingly collect personally identifiable data from persons under the age of 16, and strive to comply with the provisions of The Children’s Online Privacy Protection Act.
 If you think your under 16 year old child has provided us with information, please contact us at the address listed at the end of this Policy to assist us in protecting your child’s privacy online.